 You are beautiful–the most beautiful woman I have ever seen.
 And true, I’ve loved before, but I’ve never loved like I love you.
 It was your hazel-auburn eyes that fostered the only warmth my soul has ever known.
 It was your hair, your lips, the way you moved, as you’ll never know how deeply I love everything about you.
 From the first time our eyes met, I knew with the greatest of transparency that you were my soul-mate.
 I adore your voice and cherish your every thought.
 You are perfect to me in every manner, every dynamic, and you’ll always be the one that got away, the one I’d do anything to see again.
 I love you, yet, in anguish, it’s here that I reflect.

 And unmanned… I was.
 In the grim defeat of desolateness, quickly I’d be devoured by an intemperance for whiskey and rum.
 For months I had secluded myself.
 Though, we’ll commence from this day, where out of seclusion I sat incognito in the final row of a church.
 Dressed exclusively in all-black, my eyes veiled beneath a black ball cap.
 And coaked in an unusually burly beard, no facial features could be distinguished.
 There, I was at a wedding–a wedding that surely I was not invited to.
-Therein a day I dread would never come: the day the woman I love unconditionally would be getting married–but wouldn’t be marrying me.
+There upon a day I dread would never come: the day the woman I love unconditionally would be getting married–but wouldn’t be marrying me.

 Upon that day, time ostensibly froze.
 The harmonic tones cast upon the room a sentiment of happiness and rejoice that I could not relate to.
 Within my coat pocket, I grabbed a flask of rum, took a swig–possibly even a few, and watched my definition of amazing and wondrous make her way down the aisle.
 Slowly, before my eyes, the events began to unfold.
 The pastor began to speak.
 My eyes recorded everything, yet my mind, inept, grasped nothing transpiring around me.
 Tears gradually became apparent and trickled down my cheeks.
 The words “I do” were exchanged, and the world, to me, there, would never be the same.